Overview

 Guided independent study

-You will be taught by a combination of lectures and tutorials.
-Many of these sessions will be practical and will involve learning in a simulated clinical setting.
+You will be taught by a combination of lectures, practical sessions and simulation workshops.
 When not attending timetabled lectures, you will be expected to continue learning independently through self-study.
 This will typically involve directed reading, practising clinical scenarios, reading journal articles and books, working on individual and group projects, undertaking coursework assignments and presentations, and preparing for exams.
 Your independent learning is supported by a range of excellent facilities including online resources, the library and the UEL VLE Moodle.

 Academic support